apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/4_error.md

  ! under the License.
  !-->

-A SQL++ query can potentially result in one of the following errors:
+A query can potentially result in one of the following errors:

  * syntax error,
  * identifier resolution error,